Sarah Andrews (politician): Political career

 Andrews was the Labor Party candidate for Gibson at the 2022 state election, when she received 52.5 per cent of the 2PP votes, achieving an 12.5 per cent swing to the Labor Party.
 Her share of the first-preference votes was 39.6 per cent.
 She defeated the incumbent Liberal Party member, former Minister for Transport and Infrastructure, Corey Wingard, who had held the seat since 2018 and enjoyed a pre-election margin of 10 per cent.
 Gibson was considered a safe Liberal seat and Andrews' win was not expected.
 She was supported in her campaign by the mentorship of Kay Hallahan, former deputy leader of the Western Australian Labor Party, through Emily's List Australia.

 Since 3 May 2022, Andrews has been a member of the parliamentary Natural Resources Committee, and was a member of the Legislative Review Committee from 3 May to 5 July 2022.
 She was a member of the COVID-19 Direction Accountability and Oversight Committee from 2 June to 24 November 2022.
 She was also a member of the Access to Urinary Tract Infection Treatment Committee from 1 December 2022 to 17 November 2023.
 Between 6 July and 17 November 2023 she was a member of the Establishment of Adelaide University Committee.

+Following the Labor landslide at 2026 election Andrews was appointed Assistant Minister for Arts in the second Malinauskas ministry.